 The document sets out how we intend to reassess the commercial valuation of reactive power and consider locational sensitivities.
 This will look at clearer signals of need, appropriate routes to market for potential providers and how we can access reactive power from generation when at low, or no active power output.

 We would like to create a market that values reactive power in a transparent manner and aim to do this by the end of 2018/19.
 This design will begin following consultation and will also be informed by the results of the Power Potential project.

 Events and news

-Book your space!
+SOLD OUT!
 The first Power Potential Industry Event, 30 October.